Sprouts Farmers Market (NASDAQ:SFM) Updates FY 2021 Earnings Guidance

+Sprouts Farmers Market (NASDAQ:SFM) last announced its quarterly earnings data on Thursday, August 5th.
+The company reported $0.52 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.45 by $0.07.
+Sprouts Farmers Market had a net margin of 4.34% and a return on equity of 30.60%.
+Sell-side analysts expect that Sprouts Farmers Market will post 1.98 earnings per share for the current year.

-In related news, CEO Jack Sinclair sold 26,553 shares of Sprouts Farmers Market stock in a transaction that occurred on Friday, June 25th.
+In related news, CEO Jack Sinclair sold 26,553 shares of the firm’s stock in a transaction on Friday, June 25th.
 The stock was sold at an average price of $26.17, for a total transaction of $694,892.01.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, insider John Scott Neal sold 4,840 shares of Sprouts Farmers Market stock in a transaction that occurred on Wednesday, August 11th.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider John Scott Neal sold 4,840 shares of the stock in a transaction on Wednesday, August 11th.
 The stock was sold at an average price of $24.74, for a total value of $119,741.60.
 The disclosure for this sale can be found here.
-Company insiders own 0.42% of the company’s stock.
+0.42% of the stock is currently owned by insiders.

 About Sprouts Farmers Market